YutakaAoki/KeyTool/Readme.txt

 [What is this ?]

 This is a trasnport of KeyTool(Java, JDK 1.7) for android.
+It is convenient for standalone developments of android applications for signing *.apk files with a key.

-keytool.dex which prebuilt version is included by this project is used to create keystore in the actual android device.
+keytool.dex which prebuilt version is included by this project can be used to create keystore in the actual android device.

 Since keytool.dex is from *.class made fully from *.java, it can be probably run in almost all andorid devices.